omerkayan/omerkayan/README.md

 ### Hi there 👋 I'm Ömer.

-📫 How to reach me: ...
+📫 How to reach me:

+E-mail: omerkayan51@gmail.com
+LinkedIn: www.linkedin.com/in/omerkayan/

 <!--
 **omerkayan/omerkayan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.